 It might seem strange that I still hold on so dearly to “What Was Missing” when so many great moments have happened since then, especially when Marceline and Bubblegum only got more explicitly queer and romantic as the series went on.
-As much as The Shirt™ has extreme emotional significance, it’s also a symbol of a relationship of the past, one the two had when neither of them was really ready for it and it ended as a result.
+As much as The Shirt™ has extreme emotional significance, it’s also a symbol of a relationship of the past, one the two had when neither of them was really ready for it and the relationship ended as a result.
 In retrospect, “What Was Missing” could hardly keep up with the many moments of more recent episodes like “Take Her Back” or “Broke His Crown.”
-Heck, even “I’m Just Your Problem,” which is a masterpiece, by all means, is overshadowed by new Bubbline anthems like “Francis Forever” or “Slow Dance.”
+Heck, even “I’m Just Your Problem,” which, by all means, is a masterpiece, is overshadowed by new Bubbline anthems like “Francis Forever” and “Slow Dance.”

 “What Was Missing” wasn’t explicit as such but it was groundbreaking.
 Sure, you could say “I’m Just Your Problem” was about the bad taste a lost friendship left, but come on, the subtext is right there.
 It was beautiful in such a unique way and my first experience with something that isn’t out and proud queer and yet still valid and created with care.
-It wasn’t even a particularly positive portrayal, as they start off disliking each other because of past baggage, but it was clear that there was more to it and that eventually it would be explored.
+It wasn’t even a particularly positive portrayal, as they start off disliking each other because of past baggage, but it was clear that there was more to it and that, eventually, it would be explored.
 “Sky Witch” aired in 2013 and “Varmints” in 2015 so it did take time, but it was all worth it.

-Grey’s Anatomy’s Callie and Arizona was the first wlw couple I can remember from the media I consumed, and that was strangely exciting to see.
-But a cartoon gum and an angsty vampire arguing about how they both felt wronged and bitter about it on Cartoon Network?
+Grey’s Anatomy’s Callie and Arizona were the first wlw couple I can remember from the media I consumed, and that was strangely exciting to see.
+But a cartoon gum and an angsty vampire arguing about how they both felt wronged and bitter about their past relationship on Cartoon Network?
 Oh boy, did that feel real.

 Just the two of us

 While Adventure Time was taking its time giving us gradually more Bubbline, The Legend of Korra (LoK) was also airing between 2012 and 2014.
-As a fan of the original Avatar: The Last Airbender show I was lucky enough to follow each episode of LoK as it came out and be engaged with the fandom.
+As a fan of the original Avatar: The Last Airbender show, I was lucky enough to follow each episode of LoK as it came out and be engaged with the fandom.
 This meant many things, from theories to shipping fatigue.
-Around the time Book 3 started in early summer of 2014, though, it was pretty good to be part of that community and watch it with people.
-Two reasons for that were that Book 3 was a general highpoint in the series and that Korrasami began.
+Around the time Book 3 started in the early summer of 2014, though, it was pretty good to be part of that community and watch it with other people.
+Two reasons for that were that a) Book 3 was a general highpoint in the series and b) that Korrasami truly began.

-Correction: Korrasami began when the character of Asami Sato was announced a couple of months before the show premiered and had a decent though not particularly significant following through Books 1 and 2.
-What I mean is that Korra and Asami started hanging out and acting like real friends and forming a deep bond when Book 3 started.
-And it was glorious in so many ways and such a relief after all the love triangle drama in previous books.
-Not that the two were ever true rivals (Korra’s initial dislike of Asami quickly disappeared once they had a one-on-one scene together) but now they had a genuine relationship.
+Correction: Korrasami began when the character of Asami Sato was announced a couple of months before the show premiered and had a decent, though, not particularly significant following through Books 1 and 2.
+What I mean is that Korra and Asami started hanging out and acting like real friends and forming a deep bond when Book 3 started and so the ship sailed.
+It was glorious in so many ways and such a relief after all the love triangle drama in previous books.
+Not that the two were ever true rivals – Korra’s initial dislike of Asami quickly disappeared once they had a one-on-one scene together – but now they had a genuine relationship.

 Bubbline has its fair share of attention on this site but I don’t think anything compares to the sheer amount of love that Korrasami gets from The Fandomentals, and rightly so.
 Because of this, I don’t think I need to detail why they are or important or why they are loved.
 Instead, let me tell you this: I love them because their relationship developed just like my feelings about them did.
 Gradually, from (viewing it as) a friendship to something more.
 I went into Book 3 not daring to expect this much screen time with the two of them but thoroughly enjoying it.
 Every scene proved how they should have done this sooner and how well they worked together.

 Except, shippers weren’t deluded.
-The signs were leading up to something, so when I sat down to watch the two final episodes on that December day, I was kind of hopeful but ultimately decided that I would not be disappointed no matter what.
+The signs were leading up to something, so when I sat down to watch the two final episodes on that cold December day, I was kind of hopeful but ultimately decided that I would not be disappointed, no matter what.
 The last scene was everything I never knew I needed.
 It felt unambiguous to me and yet the creators’ posts a few days later came a close second to the pure euphoria that the actual scene caused.
-And to this day I love looking back on 2012 to early 2014 Korrasami posts of mine because I never could have imagined what we ended up getting.
+To this day I love looking back on 2012 to early 2014 Korrasami posts of mine because I never could have imagined what we ended up getting.
 And yet, I hoped.

 To love the dynamic you’re seeing and hope for it to turn out a certain way is something; to have it validated by the creators and shown onscreen is something else entirely.
 And look, I get it, Korrasami is not immune to criticism.
 Censorship or not, arguably they could have done slightly more when it came to the build-up, started developing it sooner, et cetera.
 It wasn’t perfect, but it happened.
 And it wasn’t only a milestone for kids’ television but also a personal one, because suddenly a deep friendship between girls could become something else.
 It was valid, it could happen.
 Not only that, but I clearly wasn’t alone in picking up on the signs.